The 2020 UN Sustainable Development Goals Action Awards honour those who: MOBILIZE, CONNECT and INSPIRE

 Dr. Mark Terry first created and introduced this GIS Map project to the United Nations Environment Programme in 2011.
 It is an evolving, multilinear, data delivery system to which students from around the world have contributed three-minute videos highlighting environmental issues in their community or country.
 Dr. Terry and the UNEP curate each video to ensure it meets the criteria of tackling that year’s one of two choices of environmental subjects on which to base their mini film.
 See the ‘Happening To Us’ Trailer

 Samsung’s Global Goals app highlights how simple actions can build a more sustainable future for all.
 This app helps to increase awareness of the 17 Global Goals and their progress through individuals doing their part.
 The education and donation-based app connects millions of users to critical information about each of the Goals and how to easily make a difference.
-It is innovation and inspiration and a supportive atmosphere at your fingertips and has been downloaded to over 80 million Galaxy smartphones worldwide.
+It is innovative and inspiring and has a supportive atmosphere at your fingertips and has been downloaded to over 80 million Galaxy smartphones worldwide.

 The hit song ‘Let Me Be The One’ attached to the Be the One Campaign has reached over 21 million people.
 The leadership training program has been delivered to over 9,500 change-makers in 156 countries.
 “Making the Sustainable Development Goals more accessible, easy to understand, and relatable to people and organizations around the world has been a priority since their conception.
 Be The One campaign leverages creative media and partners up with artists and celebrities, in under-represented parts of the world, to shift the narrative and inspire localized ownership of the SDGs, globally.”